Aljullu/react-lazy-load-image-component/README.md

 React Lazy Load Image Component
 ===============================

 React Component to lazy load images and other components/elements.
-Includes a HOC to track window scroll position to improve performance.
+Supports IntersectionObserver and includes a HOC to track window scroll position to improve performance.

 "[_An easy-to-use performant solution to lazy load images in React_](https://medium.com/@aljullu/an-easy-to-use-performant-solution-to-lazy-load-images-in-react-e6752071020c)"